miguelangeltm/ComicBookApp/README.md

 I consume the restful API of Comic Vine which is the largest comic database online.
 Here is the API documentation: https://comicvine.gamespot.com/api/documentation

-I have a gh-pages deployment (https://mikevitamina.github.io/ComicBookApp/) BUT the API got me some CORS policy trouble.
+made a gh-pages deployment too (https://mikevitamina.github.io/ComicBookApp/) BUT the API got me some CORS policy trouble.
 In order to see it you should need a CORS proxy.
 I have used a Chrome Plugin call 'CORS Unblock':

 https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino